 What Do You Know About the Global Electronic Components Shortage?

 2020 and 2021 witnessed the Covid-19 pandemic and coming with it, the shortages of electronic components.
-Automotive chips, microchips, and computer chips are not the only ones in short supply, but almost all electronic components are in a shortage.
-These electronic components that are in shortage include but are not limited to low temperature co-fired ceramics (LTCC) wave filters, passive components (mainly capacitors, resistors, inductors), discrete devices (such as diodes, transistors).
+Automotive chips, microchips, and computer chips are not the only ones in short supply, almost all electronic components are in shortage.
+These electronic components that are in shortage include but are not limited to low-temperature co-fired ceramics (LTCC) wave filters, passive components (mainly capacitors, resistors, inductors), and discrete devices (such as diodes and transistors).

 Is Covid-19 the reason for the electronic component shortage?

-In fact, the pandemic is only part of the reason for the electronic component shortage, and the root cause is the fragile supply chain.
-Electronic components manufactures are in a small number, and they are mainly located in Japan, South Korea, and Taiwan.
-However, OEMs are many and spread around the world, and especially, since the pandemic shut down, many people work and study at home, and the demands for electronic products such as computers, mobile phones, routers, tablets soar.
+The pandemic is only part of the reason for the electronic component shortage, and the root cause is the fragile supply chain.
+Electronic components manufacturers are in small numbers, and they are mainly located in Japan, South Korea, and Taiwan.
+However, OEMs are many and spread around the world, and especially since the pandemic shut down, many people work and study at home, and the demands for electronic products such as computers, mobile phones, routers, and tablets have soared.
 The unbalanced supplies and demands lead to electronic component shortages.